jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 ```

 # Adding the Director
 Every __Builder__ example I have provided thus far has featured a hardcoded construction.
-If the `Client` wishes to build a different `Pizza`, then that will require a code change.
+If the `Client` wishes to build a pizza with different combinations of toppings, then that will require a code change.
 I want more flexibility in the design.
-I want a customer to be able to customize their Pizza.
+I want a customer to be able to customize their pizza.
 I want them to be able to put any combinations of toppings on it without having to update the implementation.

 The GoF’s Builder design includes a __Director__ that will accommodate customized complex object construction.
 The __Director__ implements a method that the GoF called _parseRTF()_ in their domain specific example and _Construct()_ in their more generalized example.
 This method parses a specification, identifies construction details and delegates them to a `Builder` interface, whose reference has been provided as a method parameter.
 That is, `Construct()` does not know nor depend upon a specific concrete `Builder`.
 It only depends upon the `Builder` interface contract.

 This first diagram features `PizzaDirector`.
 Its `construct()` method declares two parameters:
-* `List<String> specification` which represents a specification that consists of multiple lines of strings.
-The specification origin may have been a text file or the selections on an app by the customer.
+* `List<String> specification` represents a specification that consists of multiple lines of strings.
+The specification origin may have been a text file or the selections on an app by the customer, which have been converted into a list of strings.
-* `PizzaBuilder` which is the interface to which the `PizzaDirector` will direct its construction.
+* `PizzaBuilder` is the interface to which the `PizzaDirector` will direct its construction.

-`setSize(PizzaSize size)` has also been added to `PizzaBuilder` thereby placing it in the `PizzaBuilder` interface contract, which makes more sense than its previous declaration as a constructor parameter.
-At least it makes more sense to me.
+`setSize(PizzaSize size)` has also been added to `PizzaBuilder` thereby placing it in the `PizzaBuilder` interface contract rather than its previous declaration as a concrete constructor parameter.
+This makes more sense to me, since `PizzaBuilder` is about declaring the type of pizza desired by the customer.
+A pizza's size and toppings feel like cohesive declaration elements of a pizza that should exist together in an interface.

 `construct(specification, pizzaBuilder)` iterates the specification one line at a time and based upon the spec value, it delegates to the appropriate `PizzaBuilder` method. `construct(specification, pizzaBuilder)` only initializes the `PizzaBuilder` by telling it the pizza size and toppings.
 It does not build the pizza itself.